 This Fellowship was established by Rudy Ptak, a 1953 alumnus of the program and a loyal and talented physical therapist for decades at University of Minnesota Hospitals, with a strong commitment to advancing the profession through student education.
 These fellowships are awarded to students based on merit and potential for significant professional contributions.

 This Fellowship was established by Janice C. and Samuel L. Sharp.
 Janice is a 1964 alumna of the program and is a talented physical therapist working in long-term care.
 This fellowship is awarded to second-year students based on merit while in the Program and potential for significant professional contributions.

 Janice Steadland Fellowship

-This fellowship was established by Janice W. Steadland, a 1956 alumna of the program impassioned to help physical therapy students in their education.
+This fellowship was established by Janice W. Steadland, a 1956 alumna of the program, who is impassioned to help physical therapy students in their education.
 This fellowship is awarded to third-year students who demonstrate the most exemplary standard of clinical excellence.
 Applicants are nominated by the Director of Clinical Education.

 21st Century Fellowship